The Secret Life of Pets 2: Plot

-Meanwhile Snowball, who dreams of being a superhero, meets a Shih Tzu named Daisy, who explains that she needs help to rescue Hu, a white tiger being held captive by abusive circus owner Sergei.
-Daisy and Snowball sneak into the circus, and evade Sergei's pack of wolves to free Hu.
+Meanwhile, Snowball, who dreams of being a superhero, meets a Shih Tzu named Daisy, who explains that she needs help to rescue Hu, a white tiger being held captive by an abusive circus owner named Sergei.
+Daisy and Snowball sneak into the circus and evade Sergei's pack of wolves to free Hu.
 However, during the escape, Daisy loses her flower clip, which the wolves use to track her down.

 Daisy and Snowball take Hu to Pops' apartment first; Pops reluctantly lets Hu stay, but after he makes a mess, he is relocated to Max and Duke's apartment.
 That night, Duke and Max return from their trip, while Sergei and his wolves track Daisy there and capture her along with Hu, fleeing on a train.
-Max helps Snowball and Norman chase down Sergei as they contact Gidget for assistance in the chase.
+Max helps Snowball and Norman chase down Sergei as they contact Gidget for assistance.
 Gidget, Max’s friends, and the cats trick the cat lady into driving in her own car, in pursuit of the train.

-Upon reaching the train, Max is ambushed by the wolves, so he takes out all of them, and Snowball fights and fires Sergei's pet monkey out of a cannon while freeing Daisy.
-The monkey lands on top of Max, thus knocking him off the train; using his newfound bravery, he jumps back onto the train from the top of a tunnel.
-The other pets free Hu and kick Sergei out of the train but before they can escape, Sergei holds them at gunpoint and plans to kill them.
-Gidget and the cat lady knock Sergei out with their car, and offer the animals a ride back home.
-Life resumes as normal, with Hu finding a new home with the cat lady, and Max letting go of his anxiety for Liam while sending him off to preschool.
+Upon reaching the train, Max is ambushed by the wolves, so he takes them out, and Snowball fights and fires Sergei's pet monkey out of a cannon while freeing Daisy.
+The monkey inadvertently knocks Max off the train; using his newfound bravery, he jumps back onto the train from the top of a tunnel, where he fights Sergei.
+The other pets free Hu and kick Sergei out of the train, but before they can escape, Sergei holds them at gunpoint and plans to kill them.
+However, Gidget and the cat lady run over and knock Sergei out with their car, and offer the animals a ride back home.
+Life resumes as normal, with Hu finding a new home with the Cat Lady, and Max letting go of his anxiety for Liam while sending him off to preschool.